Overdale: 1986

 Summer: The Doria Corporation, owner of all the residential properties on the block (Mackay, Dorchester, Lucien-L’Allier, Overdale) applies for demolition permits for all of the housing on the block.
 There are 75 apartments and studio-rooms within a greystone rooming house, a three-storey apartment building, four triplexes, a mansion converted into apartments and 7 grey stone former grand homes converted into apartments.
 The average space in all units is 48 sq. m.
 The Canadian census tract covering this block of houses notes that the median income of the households is $8,000 per annum.
-The next lowest census tract on the island covers the Dozois project where the median income is $11,000 dollars per annum.
+The next lowest census tract on the island covers the Dozois project where the median income is $11,000 per annum.

 Fall: The City Executive under Mayor Drapeau decides to refuse permission to demolish any buildings.
 The decision of the Executive Committee notes that all the buildings have been inspected by city experts who that all of the buildings are in good condition.
 Furthermore, experts representing the province who have also looked at the proposal to demolish them state that all of the buildings have a certain heritage value, that they are feasible to renovate, where desired, at economic cost, that they can be easily integrated into any further development and recommends that the city conserve all the buildings.
 Residents protest in November.